phpetra/oai-pmh-tools/README.md

 -------------

 Simplest is to add the following to `composer.json`:
-Although the package is not uploaded yet
+But the package is not on packagist yet.

 ```bash
 {